Key Takeaways

 1. Sustainable "Green" Funerals

 Eco-consciousness has reached the funeral sector.
-There is a massive shift toward biodegradable materials.
+There is a clear trend toward biodegradable materials.
 The "living" mushroom coffin, pioneered by Dutch company Loop Biotech, is becoming a popular choice.
 Furthermore, natuurbegraafplaatsen (natural burial grounds) are gaining popularity as an alternative to traditional cemeteries.

 2. Digitalization of Wishes